thisiswisy/v0rtex-injector/README.md

 ~~there's no safe mode or no-substrate mode, be careful what you install~~
 - Added no-tweaks mode (NEW BETA 2)

-- to install find link to the deb file, run exploit, paste, click ok
+- to install find link to the deb file, run exploit, paste, click ok.
+If you want to just activate tweaks click ok without entering any link

 - I've tested this multiple times and didn't encounter any bootloop but USE THIS AT YOUR OWN RISK.
 IT IS A BETA!
 The code should be fairly better now